 After the capital island of St. Vincent (pop.
 110,000) situated nine miles to the north, Bequia is the largest of the thirty-two islands and cays that make up the island state of St. Vincent & the Grenadines.
 The other main islands in the Grenadines chain south of Bequia are Mustique, Canouan, Mayreau and the Tobago Cays, Union Island, Palm Island and Petit St. Vincent.

-miles, and is home to about 5000 people.
+measures just 7 square miles, and is home to about

 An intriguing mix of native Bequians of African, Scottish, Irish, French, Indian and Carib descent - many of whom can trace their ancestry directly back the islands earliest inhabitants of the 18th century - and more recent settlers from Europe, America and Canada who have chosen to make Bequia their home.

-native language, and open friendliness is a characteristic for which
+is the native language, and open friendliness is a

 Local currency is the EC ("EE SEE") dollar which is tied to the US dollar at approximately US$1 to EC$2.67.
 Most businesses and taxis will accept US$ (normally at EC$2.60), and you may find small denomination US$ notes useful.